eagle840/katacoda-labs/jekyll/step1.md

-When running jekyll serve, any changes to the directory  will automatically show (except changes to _config.yaml which needs a restart of the service)
+When running 'jekyll serve', any changes to the directory  will automatically show (except changes to _config.yaml which needs a restart of the service)